robin-vjc/nsopy/README.md

 ## Important Remarks

+* The basic usage example illustrates how the oracle can implement a special case to respond to an initial request with "x_k = 0", when the solution method still doesn't know the dimension of x.
+Alternatively, methods can be instantiated with the argument `dimension`, in which case the oracle doesn't need to implement a special case for 0.

 * The first-order oracle must also provide a projection function; [here is a list of cases](img/simple_projections.png) for which the projection operation is computationally inexpensive.